 In the next screenshot you can see how the shadows fade away as they get farther from a surface!

-This torus looked so fine I left it at 1080p.
+This torus looked so fancy I left it at 1080p.

-Much better then those horribly glitchy and unrealistically sharp stencil shadows huh?
+Much better then those horribly glitchy and unrealistically sharp stencil shadows.

 This demo program runs at 800fps at 1080p on my GTX670 based pc, so hopefully it will run well in the final game.